Oluwafeyikemi09/brightcart-ecommerce-sales-analysis/README.md

-# BrightCart Commerce  E-commerce Sales Performance Analysis
+# BrightCart E-Commerce Sales Performance Analysis

-## 📌 Project Overview
+## 📊 Project Overview

 BrightCart Commerce is an e-commerce business experiencing a significant decline in sales performance.

-This project analyzes **1,500 sales records from January 2025 to June 2026** to identify key sales trends, customer behavior, channel performance, product and regional performance, marketing activity, and operational issues contributing to the business's declining performance.
+This project analyzes **1,500 sales transactions recorded between January 2025 and June 2026** to understand the sales decline, identify key performance drivers, and provide actionable recommendations for business recovery.

-The analysis was conducted using **Microsoft Excel**, with data cleaning, transformation, analysis, KPI development, PivotTables, and an interactive multi-page dashboard.
+The analysis was conducted using **Microsoft Excel**, covering data cleaning, transformation, exploratory analysis, KPI development, dashboard creation, and business insight generation.

 ---

 ## 🎯 Business Problem

-BrightCart Commerce has experienced a sustained decline in sales, particularly from **November 2025 onward**.
+BrightCart experienced a sustained decline in sales performance, with the downward trend becoming more pronounced from **November 2025**.

-The objective of this analysis was to answer the following questions:
+The analysis was designed to answer:

-- How has sales performance changed over time?
-- Which products, regions, and sales channels generate the most revenue?
-- How are new and returning customers contributing to sales?
-- What are the major reasons for product returns?
-- How is marketing spend performing relative to sales?
-- What actions can BrightCart take to improve sales performance?
+**What factors are contributing to BrightCart's declining sales performance, and what actions can the business take to improve revenue and customer performance?**

 ---

-## 📊 Dataset

-- **Company:** BrightCart Commerce
-- **Industry:** E-commerce
-- **Records:** 1,500 sales transactions
-- **Period:** January 2025 - June 2026
-- **Tool:** Microsoft Excel

-### Key Data Fields

-- Order Date
-- Sales
-- Profit
-- Customer Type
-- Customer Segment
-- Product Category
-- Product
-- Region
-- Sales Channel
-- Marketing Channel
-- Marketing Spend
-- Order Status
-- Return Reason
-- Delivery Days
-- Customer Rating
-- Discount
+## 🔎 Analysis Objectives

+The analysis focused on five key areas:

+- **Sales Performance** - Identify sales trends and measure the magnitude of the decline.
+- **Customer Behaviour** - Compare new and returning customer performance.
+- **Channel Performance** - Identify the sales channels contributing most to revenue.
+- **Product & Regional Performance** - Determine high-performing categories and regions.
+- **Marketing & Operations** - Examine marketing spend, returns and order performance.

 ---

 ## 🛠️ Tools & Skills

-**Tools**
+### Tools

 - Microsoft Excel
+- Power Query
 - Power Pivot
 - PivotTables
 - PivotCharts

-**Skills**
+### Skills

 - Data Cleaning
 - Data Transformation
 - Exploratory Data Analysis
 - KPI Development
-- Sales Analysis
+- Trend Analysis
 - Customer Segmentation
-- Trend Analysis
-- Marketing Performance Analysis
 - Data Visualization
+- Business Analysis
+- Insight Generation
-- Business Insights & Recommendations
+- Data-Driven Recommendations

 ---

-## 🧹 Data Preparation

-The dataset required several data-quality and consistency checks before analysis.

-Key preparation steps included:

-- Identifying and handling missing values
-- Removing duplicate records
-- Standardizing inconsistent categorical values
-- Correcting date formats
-- Cleaning numerical and currency fields
-- Validating sales, profit and discount values
-- Creating calculated fields for analysis
-- Creating a Month-Year field for trend analysis
-- Reviewing inconsistent sales-channel classifications

-Blank category values were excluded from relevant breakdown visuals while the overall KPI calculations retained valid sales records.
+# 📈 Dashboard

+The analysis was translated into a **three-page interactive Excel dashboard** designed to move from overall business performance to customer and operational analysis, and finally to key insights and recommendations.

 ---

-## 📈 Dashboard

-The final Excel dashboard consists of three pages:

-### Page 1 - Executive Sales Performance
+## 1. Executive Sales Performance

-Provides an overview of:
+The first dashboard provides an overview of BrightCart's financial and sales performance.

+### Key Areas Analysed

 - Total Sales
 - Total Profit